lagital/boardbuilder/README.md

-def COLUMN_TITLE():           return "Title" def COLUMN_DESCRIPTION():     return "Description" def COLUMN_COUNT():           return "Count"
+def COLUMN_TITLE():           return "Title" def COLUMN_DESCRIPTION():     return "Description" def COLUMN_COUNT():           return "Count" def COLUMN_IDT():             return "N"
 ```
 By default the script searches for Title, Description and Count columns on each sheet.
 You can redefine column names using these parameters.
+IDT (identifier) column is used in case of cards with the same titles but different descriptions.
+In IDT column you define some unique identifier for each card so they will be saved and generated correctly.
 # Customization
 It is possible to customize card Title and Description generation using **cust/cust_title.py** and **cust/cust_description.py** files respectively.